Neville Wadia: Life and career

-Wadia was born in Liverpool to Sir Ness Wadia and Lady Evelyne Clara Powell Wadia.
+Neville Ness Wadia was born in Liverpool on 22 August 1911 to Sir Ness Wadia and Lady Evelyne Clara Powell Wadia.
 He was the grandson of Nowrosjee Wadia and Bai Jerbai.
 Brought up in opulence in England, he was educated at Malvern College and Trinity College, Cambridge.

-He married Dina, the only child of Muhammad Ali Jinnah, the founder of Pakistan and his wife Rattanbai Petit, in 1938.
+Wadia married Dina, the only child of Muhammad Ali Jinnah, the founder of Pakistan and his wife Rattanbai Petit, in 1938.
 The wedding was largely criticized due to being an inter-faith marriage, Dina belonged to a Muslim faith, and Wadia was a Parsi.
 The couple had two children, a son, Nusli Wadia, and a daughter, Diana Wadia.
 However, the marriage did not last long and the couple divorced in 1943.

 Although his father was born a Parsi, he renounced the Zoroastrian faith and converted to Christianity.
 Wadia was raised as a Christian but he later converted from Christianity to Zoroastrianism.

-During the late 19th century, his father, Sir Ness Wadia, who was known as the Cotton King, played an important role in turning the city of Bombay into one of the world's largest cotton trading centres.
-In 1933, Neville was unceremoniously thrown into Bombay Dyeing by his father where he started working as a supervisor for loading of cotton bales on to trucks which was the most junior level in each department.
+During the late 19th century, his father, Sir Ness Wadia, who was known as the Cotton King, played an important role in turning the city of Bombay into one of the world's largest cotton trading centers.
+In 1933, Neville was unceremoniously thrown into work at Bombay Dyeing by his father where he started working as a supervisor for loading of cotton bales on to trucks which was the most junior level in each department.
 He slowly worked his way to the top.
 He was paid no salary and given only a meagre allowance befitting a lowly employee.
 In 1952, Wadia succeeded his father as chairman of Bombay Dyeing, and under his leadership the company became one of India's most successful and quality-conscious textile concerns.
 Wadia founded the Cotton Textiles Export Promotion Council, which he headed for 12 years.
 He was also heavily involved in the real estate business in Mumbai, and he contributed to building new wings and upgrading several hospitals in Bombay founded by his family.
 He established a business school named as Modern Education Society's Neville Wadia Institute of Management studies and Research in Pune and a host of charitable trusts for Parsees.
-In 1971, Neville decided to sell the company to R. P. Goenka as it was failing and had plans to settle abroad.
+In 1971, Neville decided to sell the company to R. P. Goenka as it was failing and because the taxes in India at the time were very high and also had plans to settle abroad.
 However his son stopped him by garnering 11 per cent of the company shares and went on to persuade the employees to pool their savings and buy shares to prevent the sale.
 This made Neville change his mind of selling the company and forcing him to abandon his plans of settling abroad.
 After his retirement as chairman of Bombay Dyeing in 1977, he was succeeded by his son, Nusli Wadia.
-Neville Wadia died in Mumbai three weeks before his 85th birthday.
+Neville Wadia died in Mumbai at age 84.